 - the novel and narratology (1830 to contemporary)

 At Keble, I teach Introduction to English Literature (Paper 1b), Literature in English 1830-1910 (Prelims Paper 3), and Literature in English 1910-Present Day (Prelims Paper 4).
-I have also taught papers on close reading, the history of literary criticism, and the modernist short story.
-In addition, I have lectured on contemporary Canadian poetry and poetic theory, including Anne Carson.
+I have also taught papers on close reading, the history of literary criticism, and the modernist short story, and lectured on contemporary Canadian poetry and poetic theory, including Anne Carson and M. NourbeSe Philip.

 You can find my Keble page here.